Trace McSorley: 2017 season

 McSorley and the Nittany Lions entered the 2017 season ranked sixth by the AP Poll.
 In the Nittany Lions’ season opener McSorley passed for 280 yards and two touchdowns in a 52–0 rout over Akron.
 He helped lead the team to a remarkable 7–0 start (with a 3–0 mark in conference play), outscoring opponents by a combined 213 points over that span.
 Through the first seven games McSorley had passed for 1,879 yards and thrown 14 touchdown passes.

-Bolstered by that strong start, the Lions were ranked #2 in the country coming into a rivalry match at #6 Ohio State.
+After a strong strong start, the Lions were ranked #2 in the country coming into a rivalry match at #6 Ohio State.
 In the primetime matchup, McSorley threw for 192 yards, two touchdowns and zero interceptions.
 He also rushed for 49 yards and another touchdown.
 However, a 19-point fourth quarter by the Buckeyes propelled them to a 39–38 comeback win, ending a potential perfect season for the Nittany Lions.

 The next week against the Michigan State Spartans, McSorley threw for a season-high 381 yards and three touchdowns.
 However, after a 3 and a half hour delay due to weather the Nittany Lions were upset by the Spartans on a game winning field goal 27–24.
 The Nittany Lions and McSorley responded to the two-game losing streak however.
 The team finished the regular season 3–0 and McSorley threw for 776 yards and seven touchdowns with no interceptions in his final three contests.

 The 10–2 Nittany Lions faced the 10–2 Washington Huskies in the 2017 Fiesta Bowl.
 McSorley struggled early and threw two interceptions in the first quarter however he finished the game 342 yards and two touchdown passes and also rushed for 60 yards.
 McSorley was named offensive MVP for the Nittany Lions.

 After the season, it was speculated whether McSorley would declare for the 2018 NFL draft.
 After the bowl game, McSorley announced he was returning to Penn State for his senior season.